PGY1 Pharmacy Residency

 • Complete an Institutional Review Board-approved research project

-• Participate in poster presentations at ASHP, University of Texas Research Day, and Baylor Scott & White Health Scholars Day
+• Participate in poster presentations at ASHP, Baylor Scott & White Health Research Day, and HOPA Conference

 • Create a manuscript of publishable quality